-The equipment ends the test prematurely if any of the following things happen:
+The treadmill ends the test prematurely if any of the following things happen:

-- The equipment cannot detect your heartbeat. - Your heart rate exceeds 85% of your maximum safe rate for 15 seconds or more. - Your heart rate changes too quickly. - You stop the test yourself (by pressing the STOP switch or pulling on the safety clip lanyard on a treadmill, or by coming to a stop on an EFX or climber).
+- The equipment cannot detect your heartbeat. - Your heart rate exceeds 85% of your maximum safe rate for 15 seconds or more. - Your heart rate changes too quickly. - You press the STOP switch or pull on the safety clip lanyard.